hyperloop-rails/powerstation/results/README.md

 # inefficient API misuse checking results
-Every tab in this Excel sheet shows checking results for one application with the application-name specified.
+Every tab in this Excel sheet shows checking results for one application with the application-name specified. </br>
-The summary tab shows the aggregated results.
+The summary tab shows the aggregated results.</br>
-In every tab, each column shows the checking reuslt for one API misuse rule.
+In every tab, each column shows the checking reuslt for one API misuse rule.</br>
 In the following, we will list one code snippet example for certain application under each inefficient API misuse pattern.
 1. any? or count(*) > 0 => exists?